scala-exercises/scala-exercises/README.md

 The `site`, `client` and `shared` directories contain the website.
 These items depend on components in `compiler` and `runtime`.

 At the moment, those subprojects are coupled tightly.
-Once this project is a bit more stable the exercise compiler plugin will be published and it will be easy to create new exercises for existing Scala libraries.
+Once this project becomes a bit more stable, the exercise compiler plugin will be published and it will be easy to create new exercises for existing Scala libraries.

 ## Contributing